12-Step Support for a Lifetime of Recovery

 Simple Path Recovery includes 12-step integration into all therapy as an immediate foundation of addiction recovery.
 The 12-step model is based on the theory that compulsive people understand one another and are relatable.
-This group of recovering addicts and alcoholics know where you’ve been, they know the know what your thinking, along with your fears.
+This group of recovering addicts and alcoholics know where you’ve been, they're familiar with your thinking patterns, and they can relate to your fears.
 Likewise, they’re willing to provide the kind of help that only another addict or alcoholic would understand.
-Most importantly, 12-step programs provide immediate addiction support in just about every quantifiable town in the United States and around the world.
+12-step programs provide immediate addiction support in just about every quantifiable town in the United States and around the world.
 The meetings are everywhere and the only requirement to join is a desire to stop drinking or using drugs.
 They are self-supporting through member contributions (like donating a dollar or two to help pay for room rental and coffee provided).
 Most people in long-term recovery will tell you that they couldn't have achieved their milestones without the help of Alcoholics Anonymous, Narcotics Anonymous and more.

 Florida Addiction Treatment is Only the Beginning